microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 - a [`cost`](/docs/reference/autogen/oai/completion#cost) function to calculate the cost of an API call.
 - a [`test`](/docs/reference/autogen/oai/completion#test) function to conveniently evaluate the configuration over test data.
 - an [`extract_text_or_function_call`](/docs/reference/autogen/oai/completion#extract_text_or_function_call) function to extract the text or function call from a completion or chat response.

-## Utilities for Applications

-### Code

-[`flaml.autogen.code_utils`](/docs/reference/autogen/code_utils) offers code-related utilities, such as:
-- a [`improve_code`](/docs/reference/autogen/code_utils#improve_code) function to improve code for a given objective.
-- a [`generate_assertions`](/docs/reference/autogen/code_utils#generate_assertions) function to generate assertion statements from function signature and docstr.
-- a [`implement`](/docs/reference/autogen/code_utils#implement) function to implement a function from a definition.
-- a [`eval_function_completions`](/docs/reference/autogen/code_utils#eval_function_completions) function to evaluate the success of a function completion task, or select a response from a list of responses using generated assertions.

-### Math

-[`flaml.autogen.math_utils`](/docs/reference/autogen/math_utils) offers utilities for math problems, such as:
-- a [eval_math_responses](/docs/reference/autogen/math_utils#eval_math_responses) function to select a response using voting, and check if the final answer is correct if the canonical solution is provided.

-## For Further Reading

-*Interested in the research that leads to this package?
-Please check the following papers.*
-* [Cost-Effective Hyperparameter Optimization for Large Language Model Generation Inference](https://arxiv.org/abs/2303.04673).
-Chi Wang, Susan Xueqing Liu, Ahmed H. Awadallah.
-ArXiv preprint arXiv:2303.04673 (2023).
-* [An Empirical Study on Challenging Math Problem Solving with GPT-4](https://arxiv.org/abs/2306.01337).
-Yiran Wu, Feiran Jia, Shaokun Zhang, Hangyu Li, Erkang Zhu, Yue Wang, Yin Tat Lee, Richard Peng, Qingyun Wu, Chi Wang.
-ArXiv preprint arXiv:2306.01337 (2023).